List of citrus soft drinks: Mountain Frost

 Similar ingredients.
 Mountain Frost has the same amount of sugar, which is 47 grams.

 Mountain Fury

 Mountain Fury is a Mountain Dew taste-alike produced and distributed by the Milwaukee-based Roundy's for their Pick n' Save, Rainbow, Copps and Mariano's stores in Wisconsin, Minnesota and Illinois.
 Diet Mountain Fury is also available.
 Mountain Fury has a caffeine content of 41.8 mg per 12 oz. can.

 Mountain Holler

 Mountain Holler is a generic brand soft drink similar to Mountain Dew and is sold exclusively at Save-A-Lot grocery stores.
 It has a small group following around the U.S. Its taste is closer to Surge than Mountain Dew.

-Ingredients of Mountain Holler are: Carbonated water, high fructose corn syrup, citric acid, sodium benzoate, natural flavor, concentrated orange juice, caffeine, gum arabic, sodium citrate, EDTA, brominated vegetable oil, yellow 5.

 Mountain Holler also has a few extensions of its flavors, also similar to Mountain Dew.
 Mountain Holler Red Howl is similar to Code Red or even the limited time Game Fuel, and Mountain Holler Avalanche is similar to Whiteout.

 Diet Mountain Holler is also available.